Sunday 21st October 2018 – London

 (more CBT workshops with Daniel Mirea here)

 How does low self-esteem affect us?

-The problem with thinking we’re no good is that we start to behave as if it’s true.
+The problem with thinking that we’re not good enough is that we start to behave as if it’s true.
 Low self-esteem often changes people’s behaviour in ways that act to confirm the person isn’t able to do things or isn’t very good, according to the cognitive behavioural model for low self-esteem.
-If you have low self-esteem or confidence, you may hide yourself away from social situations, stop trying new things and avoid things you find challenging.
-In the short term, avoiding challenging and difficult situations makes you feel a lot safer In the longer term, this avoidance can actually backfire because it reinforces your underlying doubts and fears.
+If you have low self-esteem or confidence, you may hide yourself away from social situations, stop trying new things and avoid situations you find challenging.
+In the short term, avoiding challenging and difficult situations makes you feel a lot safer.
+In the longer term, this avoidance can actually backfire because it reinforces your underlying doubts and fears.
 It teaches you the unhelpful rule that the only way to cope is by avoiding things.

 Living with low self-esteem can harm your mental health, leading to problems such as deeper states of depression and other anxiety disorders (such as eating disorders).
 You may also develop unhelpful habits, such as over-eating, smoking, or drinking too much, as a way of coping.

 Melanie Fennell and her colleagues from Oxford University, one of them being Mark Williams (one of the founders of Mindfulness Based Cognitive Therapy), have long established themselves as leaders in the field of CBT for low mood and low self-esteem.
 The team have developed effective treatment programmes for low self-esteem.